Asylum2032/foresightinteractive/pages/factors/factors_hub.md

     btn_class: "btn--primary"
 factor_expression_3:
   - image_path: /assets/factor_graphics/003-Economic inequality.svg
-    excerpt: "Disparity in wealth, income opportunities and access to services (healthcare, etc.) creating conditions for increased social pressures that lead to op-pression.
+    excerpt: "Disparity in wealth, income opportunities and access to services (healthcare, etc.) creating conditions for increased social pressures that lead to oppression.
 This also relates to trends in mixed migration and is reflective of economic differences between countries of origin and destination."
     url: /factors/economic_inequalities
     btn_label: "Read More"
     btn_class: "btn--primary"